ferv3455/ferv3455.github.io/_learning_go/ch5-functions.md

   - Example: `func(int, int) (int, error)`.
 - Functions are values and can be assigned to variables or stored in data structures.
 - **The zero value for a function is `nil`.**
+- **Functions cannot be overloaded** - each function name stores only one function value.

 > Error handling is what separates the professionals from the amateurs.